-Short bio: Lee Blalock is a Chicago-based artist,80D1punk and educator presenting alternative and hyphenated states of being through technology-mediated processes.
-Interested in how technologies support the idea of impossible anatomies, behaviors, and performances, her work is an exercise in body modification by way of amplified behavior or "change-of-state".
-Lee’s interests include embodied cognition, anatomy and biomechanics, bionics, mechatronics, human/non-human entanglement, and computational abstraction.
-She has presented work domestically, internationally, and virtually at many institutions including Feral File, Ars Electronica, the wrong biennale, NYU Abu Dhabi Art Gallery, Experimental Sound Studio (Chicago), ICA (Philadelphia), 205 Hudson Gallery (NY), and the Art Institute of Chicago.
-Lee is an Assistant Professor in the Art and Technology Studies Department at the School of the Art Institute of Chicago and practices various forms of embodiment as an everyday athlete.
+Short bio: TheSongOnlyMattersWhenYourThroatBleeds.
+Lee Blalock is a Chicago-based artist, 80D1punk, and educator who presents alternative and hybrid states of being through curiosity-driven processes.
+Interested in how technologies support the concept of impossible anatomies, behaviors, and expanded perceptions, her work is an exercise in body modification through amplified reactions or "change-of-state."
+Lee's interests include embodied cognition, anatomy and biomechanics, kinesiology, bionics, mechatronics, human/non-human entanglement, and computational abstraction.
+Her DIY mode of studio practice translates to one set of hands working in a small, non-traditional studio space.
+Here, the immediate goal is to express that which is censored in daily life, and to celebrate its strangeness.
+She has presented work domestically, internationally, and virtually at many institutions, including The Gene Siskel Film Center, Slash, Feral File, Ars Electronica, the wrong biennale, NYU Abu Dhabi Art Gallery, Experimental Sound Studio, Institute of Contemporary Art at the University of Pennsylvania, 205 Hudson Gallery at Hunter College, and the Art Institute of Chicago.
+Lee is an Associate Professor in the Art & Technology / Sound Practices Department at the School of the Art Institute of Chicago and practices various forms of embodiment as an amateur athlete and movement practitioner.

 w: leeblalock.com, e: lee@leeblalock.com